What is Cash Flow from Financing Activities?

 source: JPMorgan 10K

-Since this entity is a bank, a lot of line items will be completely different from what it is for others.
-There are many line items that are only applicable to banks or companies in financial services.
-Few observations from the above statements are:
+Since this entity is a bank, many line items will be completely different from what it is for others.
+Many line items are only applicable to banks or companies in financial services.
+A few observations from the above statements are:

-- The bank has been buying lots of federal funds for the last three years.
-This is more because of how the economy is shaping up.
-The government is mopping up funds and issuing fresh debt in the market.
-This debt is being picked up by banks, and hence fund outflow as lots of federal funds are being purchased.
+- The bank has been buying many federal funds for the last three years.
+It is more because of how the economy is shaping up.
+The government is mopping up funds and issuing new debt in the market.
+Banks are picking up this debt, and hence fund outflow as many federal funds are being purchased.

-- The quantum of the dividend has been steadily increasing over the last 5 years.
-This is indicative of the fact that banks are now out of turmoil, which they faced in 2008-2009.
-The economy has definitely turned a circle, and banks are able to pay out steady dividends.
+- The economy has turned a circle, and banks can pay steady dividends.
+The quantum of the dividend has been steadily increasing over the last five years.
+It is indicative that banks are now out of turmoil, which they faced in 2008-2009.

 Most Important – Download Cash Flow From Financing Template